 HRS 177.
 Modern East Asian Cinema.
 Survey of the development of cinema in Asia, focusing primarily on cinematic masterpieces from China, Hong Kong, and Japan.
 Focuses on directors, actors, and studios that left a lasting mark on cinema history.
 Also focuses on how the Asian aesthetic sense differs from the Hollywood norm.
+Prerequisite: Passing score on the WPE.
 Cross-listed as ASIA 177; only one may be counted for credit.
 3 units.